hollowverse-archive/hollowverse/secrets/README.md

     ```
     Since these are store as secure variables, Travis will make sure they are never displayed in the build logs.
 They will show up as `[secure]` instead of the actual value.

-Repeat the previous steps every time you need to replace the update file.
+Repeat the previous steps every time you need to update a secret file.

 ### Why we are not using Travis CLI to encrypt files
 A previous implementation used Travis CLI to do the encryption.